MacShee History, Family Crest & Coats of Arms

 Early History of the MacShee family

-Another 232 words (17 lines of text) covering the years 1172 and 1500 are included under the topic Early MacShee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacShee research.
+Another 98 words (7 lines of text) covering the years 1172 and 1500 are included under the topic Early MacShee History in all our PDF Extended History products and printed products wherever possible.

 MacShee Spelling Variations